TobiWestermann/OutOfPhase/README.md

       (Get-Content $_ | ForEach  { $_ -replace 'YourPluginName', 'YourNewProjectName' }) |
       Set-Content $_ }
 ```
-or use the tools given in Visual Studio Code
+or use the tools given by visual studio code (Crtl + Shift + H (replace in files)) and use your new diretory./YOUR_PLuggIn_Folder as a filter in "files to include".

 for the 5th step: rename 's/YourPluginName/GainPlugin/' *.* or by hand (just 2 files)